×

 • Romans 4:8

-It is God’s blessing to us that God considers believers righteous before him without considering their sins.
-By faith in God, our sin is covered and cannot prevent us from being in God’s family.
+It is God’s blessing to us that He considers believers righteous before Him without considering their sins.
+By faith in God, our sin is covered and no longer prevents us from being in God’s family.

-Since the Apostle Paul is demolishing the argument of competing Jewish “authorities,” who claim to be experts in Jewish law, meaning they claim to base their attack against Paul’s gospel message to the Gentiles based on scriptural arguments, it makes sense that Paul would fight fire with fire, and use scriptural arguments himself.
+The Apostle Paul is demolishing the argument of competing Jewish “authorities” who claim to be experts in Jewish law, meaning they claim to base their attack against Paul’s gospel message on scriptural arguments.
+It then makes sense that Paul would fight fire with fire and use scriptural arguments himself.
 That is exactly what Paul has done so far.
 In addition to arguing that the great founding biblical figure, Abraham, demonstrates that faith is the only means by which we are justified before God, now Paul turns to the greatest King of Israel, David.
 What does David have to say about having faith versus being a keeper of laws?

-Paul now turns to a Psalm written by David relevant to the subject.
-In introducing the Psalm, Paul tells us what this Psalm of David says: it is a blessing that God considers any person righteous before Him without in any way considering our deeds.
+Paul now turns to a Psalm written by King David relevant to the subject.
+In introducing the Psalm, Paul tells us what this Psalm of David says: Just as David also speaks of the blessing on the man to whom God credits righteousness apart from works (v 6).
+It is a not a payment of a debt, but a blessing that God considers any person righteous before Him, without in any way considering our deeds.

-In this and the following verse, Paul quotes Psalm 32:1-2.
+In this and the following verse, Paul quotes Psalm 32:1–2: Blessed are those whose lawless deeds have been forgiven, and whose sins have been covered.
+Blessed is the man whose sin the Lord will not take into account (vv 7–8).
 The introduction to Psalm 32 says “A Psalm of David, a contemplation.”
 This Psalm includes an admission by David that he is sinful, so it is also consistent with Romans 4:5, that God justifies the ungodly based on faith; David recognizes that he is ungodly.
 He does not compare himself with others; instead, David begins his contemplation with the wonderful reflection that it is a fantastic blessing that God is ready and willing to forgive.

-The companion description to God forgiving our sin is that our sins are “covered.”
-The first occurrence of the root Greek word kalypto translated “covered” speaks of the waves covering the boat while Jesus slept.
+The companion description to God forgiving our sin is that our sins are covered.
+The first occurrence of the root Greek word “kalypto” translated in v 7 as covered speaks of the waves covering the boat while Jesus slept.
 The waves subsumed the boat to the point that the disciples woke Jesus with the news they were about to die.
 God covers our sins to the point that they perish from standing between us and God.
 When we believe on Jesus, we are restored to full membership in God’s family, and God covers that sin.
 It does not go away, it just loses its power under the waves of God’s saving grace.

 Biblical Text